marcelkliemannel/marcelkliemannel.com/content/articles/2021/what-happens-if-the-main-method-throws-an-exception/index.md

 After the termination of all non-daemon threads, the JVM starts executing all the shutdown hooks added via `Runtime.getRuntime().addShutdownHook(Thread)`.

 After that, all internal shutdown hooks are executed.
-Among other, this includes the hook set by marking a `java.io.File` object with `File#deleteOnExit()`.
+Among other, this includes the hook set by marking a `File` object with `deleteOnExit()`.

 We have now reached the point where no more Java code will be executed.